Daniel J. Evans: Washington state representative

 Despite being a Republican and a self-styled conservative, Evans became known for his administration's liberal policies on environmentalism (he founded the country's first state-level Washington State Department of Ecology, which became Nixon's blueprint for the United States Environmental Protection Agency) and strong support of the state's higher education system, including founding Washington's system of Washington Community and Technical Colleges.
-In addition, he signed a bill to legalize abortion in the first four months of a pregnancy and fought unsuccessfully for a state income tax, two additional liberal positions.
+Additionally he signed a bill to legalize abortion in the first four months of a pregnancy and fought unsuccessfully for a state income tax, two more liberal positions.